Minye Kyawswa: Myedu and Maw (1413–1414)

 Ava's northern front was never quiet after the siege of Hsenwi.
 According to the Ming Shilu, the Yongle Emperor ordered another attack on Ava.
 In 1413, while the main Ava armies were in the south, Chinese-backed Hsenwi forces raided Ava's northern territories, destroying "over 20 cities and stockades".
 The captured elephants, horses, and other goods were presented at the Chinese capital in September 1413.
 According to the Burmese chronicles, the attack on Myedu was carried out by another Shan state, Maw (Mong Mao/Mawdon Mawke).
 In response, Minkhaung recalled Minye Kyawswa to Ava, and sent his middle son Thihathu to Prome to take over as viceroy.
 The southern Ava army also evacuated Dala.
 At Ava, Minye Kyawswa took command of an army of 8000 troops, 400 horses and 30 elephants, and marched to Myedu.
 His forces defeated Maw forces at Myedu, and chased the enemy to the Chinese border.

 Last invasion of Hanthawaddy (1414–1415)

 Battle plan

-The Ava command apparently considered the victory in the north decisive.
-Although the Chinese would be back later, the Ava command now blithely planned a full scale invasion of the south.
-Minye Kyawswa's battle plan called for an attack on the western Irrawaddy delta (Khebaung, Bassein and Myaungmya), which would be followed by an attack on eastern delta towns of Dala and Dagon before marching on to Pegu.
-Ava had collected its largest invasion force yet: an army consisted of 8000 men, 200 horses and 80 elephants, and a navy consisted of 13,000 men, and over 1800 ships of all sizes.
+Following the successful northern campaign, Minye Kyawswa advocated for a full-scale invasion of the south.
+However, Minkhaung remained cautious, given the unresolved situation in the north.
+The king allocated a sizable joint land and naval force for the southern campaign though it was less than Minye Kyawswa had sought.
+The general plan was to attack the western Irrawaddy delta (targeting Khebaung, Bassein, and Myaungmya), and then capture the southeastern delta ports of Dala and Dagon before advancing on Pegu.

+Minye Kyawswa served as overall commander-in-chief, leading the main army (8000 men, 200 horses and 80 elephants).
+His deputy Nawrahta of Salin commanded the navy (13,000 men, 1800 ships of all sizes).
+Prince Thihathu commanded five marine regiments, charged with safeguarding the supply lines.
+Separately, a regiment led by Thinkhaya I of Toungoo guarded the Sittaung front though this sector was not part of the planned invasion.